BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 ## Step 3: Scheme Validation (Allele calling)

-For the validation step we selected 2759 unfinished *P. aeruginosa* genomes that were publicly available in RefSeq (https://www.ncbi.nlm.nih.gov/assembly) in September 2018.
+For the validation step we selected 2759 drafts *P. aeruginosa* genomes that were publicly available in RefSeq (https://www.ncbi.nlm.nih.gov/assembly) in September 2018.
 The list of all the draft genomes used can be found in the folder ```Genomes_Validation/Genomes_Validation.xlsx```.

 Multilocus sequence type (MLST) was determined as described in step 1.
 The sequence type (STs) obtained for each of the 2759 drafts  genomes using the sanger-pathogens/mlst_check can be found in the folder ```Genomes_Validation/Genomes_Validation.xlsx```.

 Of the 2759 drafts genomes available, it was possible to assign STs to 2686 drafts genomes and genomes that could not be assigned STs were not included for the validation of the cgMLST scheme.
-A second filter was added to remove draft genomes that had ≥200 contigs and 502 genomes were removed.
+A second filter was added to remove drafts genomes that had ≥200 contigs and 502 genomes were removed.

 In the end, 73 drafts genomes were removed due to the absence of MLST *loci* and 502 were removed because the available sequences consisted of ≥200 contigs.
-Thus, of the 2759 drafts genomes obtained from RefSeq, 2184 genomes were used for the validation of the cgMLST scheme.
+Thus, of the 2759 drafts genomes obtained from RefSeq, 2184 drafts genomes were used for the validation of the cgMLST scheme.
 The list of all the 2184 drafts genomes used to validation the schema obtained from RefSeq can be found in the folder: ```Genomes_Validation/Genomes_Validation.xlsx```.

-We this set of genomes (2184 draft genomes) we repeated the allele call step using only the 3164 candidate *loci*.
+We this set of genomes (2184 drafts genomes) we repeated the allele call step using only the 3164 candidate target genes.

 ## Command: